DataScienceAndEngineering/deep-learning-final-project-project-sidewalk/docs/Report.md

 </p>

 Perhaps due to the nature of the imbalanced multi-class data, the network was only able to detect the six of the ten labels even at the lowest IoU threshold, this can be shown in the classification report below.
+Moreover, the `Shared_Dense` model performed poorly in evaluation of the testing dataset, as mentioned in the model description, it overtrained significantly and could not detect any obstructions from the dataset it did not see before hence the lack of classification breakdown for this model.

 ![](../reports/figures/epoch_10_multi_class_iou10.png)

 # **Conclusion**
-In conclusion, our deep learning model can identify obstructions on sidewalks with an accuracy of 42%.
+In conclusion, our deep learning model can best identify obstructions on sidewalks with an accuracy of 42% at the IoU=0.10.
 However, due to the imbalanced nature of our multi-class dataset, our system encountered challenges in detecting fences and bicycles, leading to their absence in the classification results.
 Furthermore, our model exhibited good performance in accurately classifying sidewalks, poles, and vegetation, with a recall rate of only 22%.

 Most errors in our system can be attributed to the imbalanced distribution of the data and the poor quality of dash camera images, which often appear fuzzy and unclear.
 To enhance the classification of sidewalk accessibility, it is imperative to address these challenges.
 This can be accomplished by acquiring a more balanced dataset that includes a sufficient representation of fence and bicycle instances, as well as obtaining higher-quality sidewalk images instead of relying solely on dash camera images.